-A crucial element to have a stress free Quinceanera reception is to have an written program of the important events taking place during the reception.
+A crucial element to have a stress free Quinceanera reception is to have a written program of the important events taking place during the reception.

-A great idea is to print this program and placed at the seat of each of your guests, this way, if they need to briefly step outside of the reception, they’ll know by what time to return to not miss anything!
+A great idea is to print this program and place it at the seat of each of your guests, this way, if they need to briefly step outside of the reception, they’ll know by what time to return to not miss anything!

 Take a look at the most common order of events at any Quinceanera:

 Your guests’ arrival

 While you are taking the Quince pictures at your place of choice, your guests should be arriving to the venue.
 This would be a good time to have your caterer serve light appetizers and beverages.

 Minutes before your arrival, the event coordinator, family member, DJ, or MC will announce for all guests to take a seat.
 While the DJ plays your entrance music, the progression should be as follows: your parents, your padrinos, your Quinceanera court, then you and your chambelan.